Table of contents

 - Spinal Cord Injuries or Diseases

 Most states also permit MMJ Cards for terminally ill patients as part of their palliative care routine.
-Some states only allow this when the patient has a predicted life expectancy of six months or one year, however.
+However, some states only allow this when the patient has a predicted life expectancy of six months or one year.